civic-data-design-lab/covidnearyou/blog/content/posts/2020-07-31-missing-racial-data-in-covid-19-reporting/index.md

 Notably, North Dakota, New York, and Puerto Rico do not report **any** race data for their reported cases.
 This is alarming, and we need better data from these regions.

-Here’s a clear visualization of what these categories look like on a map.
+Here’s a clear visualization of what these categories look like on a map. *Please click the link to view in proper dimensions.*

 ### **Interview Insights**